• Latest

 Stay Connected

 It can be hard to stay connected with your kids when you’re busy working or taking care of other responsibilities.
-That’s why it’s essential to ensure you are always available to chat and support them.
+That’s why ensuring you are always available to chat and support them is essential.
 Here are some tips for staying connected:

 1. Set a schedule for phone calls or Skype chats so that you’re both on the same page.
-This way, you can have a conversation rather than just catch up on what’s been going on.
+This way, you can converse rather than catch up on what’s happening.

 3. Make time each day to spend with your kids.
-This might mean going for a walk, playing games together, or watching a movie.
+This might mean walking, playing games together, or watching a movie.

 Acknowledge and Celebrate Your Child’s Successes and Milestones